Latest Solayer (LAYER) News Update

 Solayer's development continues with these milestones:

-1. InfiniSVM Mainnet Launch (2026) – Transitioning the hardware-accelerated, high-throughput blockchain from devnet to full production.
+2. InfiniSVM Mainnet Launch (2026/2027) – Transitioning the hardware-accelerated SVM blockchain from devnet to full production.

 Deep Dive

 Overview: In January 2026, Solayer Labs and the Solayer Foundation launched a $35 million ecosystem fund (CoinDesk).
-The fund targets early and growth-stage projects built on InfiniSVM that require real-time execution and have sustainable revenue models, focusing on DeFi, payments, AI systems, and tokenized real-world assets (RWA).
+The capital targets early and growth-stage teams building real-time applications—like tokenized U.S. Treasuries and AI trading tools—on the high-speed InfiniSVM network.
+The fund prioritizes projects with sustainable revenue models, aiming to prove the network's utility beyond speculation.

 Conclusion